mikeweber/adventofcode2020/src/ex1/JOURNAL.md

 being returned by my new `read_lines` function, but for now it just works.
 I will likely move `read_lines` into a util directory, since virtually every day is going to require reading some input.

+## Part B
+Ha, I had a feeling this would happen.
+Now we need to get an inner loop added, but at least we won't have three loops, so we'll only be bumping up to O(n^2) and not O(n^3).
+The crux of my solution still works, but now we need to add 2 values from the list together, get the difference from the 2020 target value, and check if that difference value is in the list.
+In order for the inner loops to work, we now need some sort of sorted list.
+Unfortunately the HashMap I used in part 1 won't return an iterated in an expected order, so if we're trying to use a sublist in the inner loop, it's impossible to know if the sublist is what we're expecting or not.
+So I changed the HashMap to a List of bools, where `true` represents a value that is in the list.
+Now we can do a double loop through the list, which will, by definition, be ordered.

+## Big O notation
+O(n^2)

+## What else did I learn
+HashMap iterators won't run in a guaranteed order, so doing nested loops won't allow for the trick where the inner loop starts 1 index past the outer loop.